 - Establish and support the appropriate administrative systems (personnel policies and procedures) to facilitate the success of the strategies and programs of the company and evaluate performance of administrative staff.

-- Lead a team of 5 to 8 employees (including contracts and salaried individuals)
+- Lead a team of 5 to 8 employees (including contract and salaried individuals).

 - Work with the Board of Directors and the Fundraising Committee to identify potential sources of funding, develop fundraising strategies and programs, as well as prepare government grant applications.

-- Liaise with the banks, auditors, lawyers, Board and Advisory Committee members, as well as industry organizations and associations such as, the Professional Association of Canadian Theatre (PACT), Association des professionnels des arts de la scène du Québec (APASQ) and Canadian Actors Equity Association (CAEA) and all other associations as needed.
+- Liaise with the banks, auditors, Board and Advisory Committee members, as well as industry organizations and associations as needed.

 - Manage and maintain facilities which include our rented office and rehearsal space.